August 2012 – Getting Help with Social Media

 For leisure travelers, it may be Facebook and Twitter.
 For meeting planners, it may be LinkedIn, or the Twitter hashtags #eventprofs, #pcma or #mpi.
 Does your market use search engines?
-Then a blog is the channel that will do the most to help your SEO (Search Engine Optimization) and video content would also help because YouTube is the #2 search engine in the world.
+Then a blog is the channel that will do the most to help your SEO (Search Engine Optimization.)
+Video content would also help, because YouTube is the #2 search engine in the world.

 Another way to find out where to connect with your market online: ask them in a survey.

 Another way: check to see if your email provider has a social analysis feature (MailChimp calls theirs SocialPro, for example) that will scan your current email list and tell you approximately where each of those people are on various social networks.